rickiewars/gui-shop/README.md

 ## Supported Economies:
 From 1.4.5 and onwards, the mod supports any (combination of) economy mod that uses the [Common Economy API](https://github.com/Patbox/common-economy-api).
 A great example is [Common Bridge](https://modrinth.com/mod/common-bridge), which bridges multiple economy plugins to use the Common Economy API.

-Finally, GuiShop comes with its own economy provider which can be configured in the config file.
+GuiShop also comes with its own economy provider which can be configured in the config file.
 This build-in economy provider can be configured with multiple currencies and accounts.
+_(The multi-account per currency functionality has not been properly implemented yet.)_

 ## Showcase
 ![img.png](resources/img.png)